yhy0/clipboard/README_EN.md

 sudo codesign --force --deep --sign - /Applications/Clipboard.app
 ```

+### Accessibility permissions lost after app update?
+  - There is currently no good solution for this issue.
+Please remove and re-add the permissions.

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License.
 See the [LICENSE](LICENSE) file for details.